realA10001986/SID/README.md

 Your SID knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.

 As long as your SID is unconfigured, it creates its own WiFi network named "SID-AP".
 This mode of operation is called "**Access point mode**", or "AP-mode".
-In this mode, other devices - such as computers/handhelds - can connect to the SID, but there is no BTTFN, no HA/MQTT.
+In this mode, other devices - such as computers/handhelds - can connect to the SID, but the SID cannot talk to other devices.

 ![APmode](img/apmode.png)